anamicaarya/api-gateway-tests/README.md

 3. **Plugin sanity example**
    - A focused example such as key-auth to illustrate enablement, expected denial without credentials, and success with the correct header.

-This is a compact but realistic slice that you can extend in small steps.
+This is a compact but this can extended in small steps.

 ---

 ## Configuration

 - `kong-manager.env` holds Kong UI related environment values.
-- `spec-folder.env` sets `FOLDER` when you want to narrow execution to a subset of specs.
+- `spec-folder.env` sets `FOLDER` when want to narrow execution to a subset of specs.
 - Common variables used by the suite:
   ```
   KONG_MANAGER_URL=http://localhost:8002